2 min read

 The Big Move

-By 1989, homelessness and addiction in Spokane had increased significantly over the previous 38 years.
+By 1989, homelessness and addiction in Spokane had intensified over the previous 38 years.
 The Mission sometimes struggled to meet the demand for services.
 Many nights, men slept on the floor throughout the Mission, and meals were served in shifts due to limited space.
 Because of overcrowding and poor building conditions, the Mission prepared to relocate to a new site.

-It was time to leave the slowly deteriorating building on Browne St., which had transformed many lives since 1952.
-After prayer, generous donations, and hard work, the new UGM Administrative Offices and Men’s Shelter at the Trent and Hamilton location opened in 1992.
+It was time to leave the slowly deteriorating building on Browne Street, which had transformed many lives since 1952.
+After prayer, generous donations, and hard work, the new UGM Administrative Offices and Men’s Shelter at the Trent and Hamilton location opened in 1990.
 Located along the Spokane River, the renovated facility provided optimized space use and met basic safety and comfort standards, allowing the Mission to triple its service capacity.
 This location remains the main campus for Union Gospel Mission.

 Anna Ogden Hall: A Sanctuary for Women and Children